mnentwig/STDFoo/README.md

 yield_perc = 100*sum(sbin==1)/numel(sbin)   % calculates yield (assuming soft bin 1 means 'pass')
 ```

+There is a selftest for all Octave features in `selftestExample.m`;

 ### Compilation
 Note: the build process is OS independent.
 Unix/Linux users would conventionally rename `STDFoo.exe` to `STDFoo` and copy e.g. to `/usr/local/bin`.
 ```